 DO: Use an anti-dandruff shampoo regularly.

-Dandruff is rarely temporary; in fact, there’s a good chance it will worsen without proper care.
+Dandruff may worsen without proper care.
 But don’t panic, you’re not doomed to be plagued by these pesky white flakes for the rest of your life.
 Use a quality anti-dandruff shampoo is a good start in dealing with this hair and scalp concern.

 Editor’s tip: Don’t know which shampoo to get?
 Try CLEAR Ice Cool Menthol Anti-Dandruff Shampoo to protect your scalp against white flakes while giving it that cool, shower-fresh feeling.
 It’s also unisex, so it’s a great shampoo for couples, too!